 We have used laser scanners to survey detailed rock faces and cliffs – producing detailed CAD sections for stabilisation projects and for a series of historic structures where highly detailed elevations showing all block work and joints were produced.

-GPS SYSTEMS: The technology is also referred to as GNSS, its more modern term.
+GNSS SYSTEMS: The technology historically referred to as GPS.
 The systems we use, utilize both GPS (U.S.A.) and GLONASS (Russian) satellite systems, and are ready for the upcoming Galileo (European) and BeiDou (Chinese) satellites.
-Our GPS /GNSS Systems allow for rapid survey of large open areas and also for accurately relating site locations to Ordnance Survey Grid and Level Datum, whether the site is located in built up areas or in the remotest parts of the country.
-GPS is the established method of determining level datum as recommended by the Ordnance Survey, and is accepted by the Environment agency for flood risk assessments.
-Our Leica 1200 GPS equipment allows efficient data collection with office based processing or with real-time co-ordinates using our Smartnet correction service in the field.
-GPS is typically used for long route surveys for utility pipelines, highway and railway routes and for rapidly collecting level information over large areas such as fields, beaches and landfill sites.
+Our GNSS Systems allow for rapid survey of large open areas and also for accurately relating site locations to Ordnance Survey Grid and Level Datum, whether the site is located in built up areas or in the remotest parts of the country.
+GNSS is the established method of determining level datum as recommended by the Ordnance Survey, and is accepted by the Environment agency for flood risk assessments.
+Our Leica GNSS equipment allows efficient data collection with office based processing or with real-time co-ordinates using our Smartnet correction service in the field.
+GNSS is typically used for long route surveys for utility pipelines, highway and railway routes and for rapidly collecting level information over large areas such as fields, beaches and landfill sites.

 DIGITAL LEVELS: Anthony Brookes Surveys uses the latest Leica DNA03 digital levels for precision levelling and for high accuracy monitoring surveys.
 We monitor a series of reservoir dams, earthworks and structures on an ongoing basis.
 Digital levels use a precise barcoded staff to give reliable results to a fraction of a millimetre.